LemonTea387/9men_morris/README.md

 - [HTML Documentation](http://everything-nmm.s3-website-ap-southeast-1.amazonaws.com/Everything-NMM-html/index.html)
 - [PDF Documentation](http://everything-nmm.s3-website-ap-southeast-1.amazonaws.com/Everything-NMM-documentation.pdf)

-If you get a warning from your browser about downloading the file being a Potential Security Risk, please ignore it and select "Allow Download".
+If you get a warning from your browser about downloading the file being a Potential Security Risk, please ignore it, click on the "Right Arrow" and select "Allow Download".

 For Windows builds, unzip the archive and double click the `EverythingNMM.exe` file.
 If Windows Defender gives a warning, please allow for the program to run.